How borrowing capacity limits property portfolio growth

 A common scenario investors face

-Several years later the property has increased in value and the investor uses available equity to purchase a second property.
+A few years later the property increases in value and they use available equity to purchase a second property.

-When they attempt to buy a third property the lender reassesses their financial position.
+When they attempt to buy a third property the lender reassesses their finances.
+Although equity may be available, the lender may determine that the borrower’s income cannot support another loan.

 In a nutshell